simonescaccia/Autonomous-Dog-Feeder/README.md

 Time:

-- about x milliseconds to sample the weight on the load cell
-- about y milliseconds to check if the weight is changed and compute the difference
-- about z milliseconds to compute the updating of the aggregated data
-- about w milliseconds to send the data an MQTT message to the MQTT bridge
+- about 400 milliseconds to sample the weight on the load cell, compute the consumption, compute the new aggrgation data (which is about 0 milliseconds since it's required only a sum) and send an MQTT message to the MQTT bridge.
-- about t milliseconds to propagate the message to the MQTT bridge
+- about 300 milliseconds to propagate the message to the MQTT bridge.
-- about u milliseconds to store the data in the DynamoDB table
+- about 100 milliseconds to store the data in the DynamoDB table.
-- about v milliseconds to compute the lambda function to query the DynamoDB table and return the web page, without the aggregation of the data
+- about 300 milliseconds to compute the lambda function to query the DynamoDB table and return the web page, without the aggregation of the data.
-- total time: s milliseconds
+- total time: 1.1 seconds.

 Volume: